dyno-might/dyno-might.github.io/_posts/2022-08-11-copypasta.md

 This averages many measurements and so is much more reliable.

 Now, there's no special brilliance needed to come up with this kind of test.
-Frankly, it's pretty obvious, and I'm sure the Wirecutter is aware they could do it.
+Frankly, it's pretty obvious and I'm sure the Wirecutter is aware they could do it.
 They just don't.

 ## 2.